jmil/Bioe421_521-MicrocontrollerApplications/Lab_02--thePipeAndPrompt/Lab02_A--ThePipe.md

 	$ ls -la

 You will see a formatted list of everything in this directory.
-The "." and ".." entries refer to the current directory, and the parent directory.
-You can use this to navigate up one directory:
+The `.` and `..` entries refer to the current directory, and the parent directory, respectively.
+You can use this fact to navigate up one directory:

 	$ pwd
 	$ cd ..